Becoming Human (film)

 Becoming Human (ជាតិជាមនុស្សា) is a 2025 Cambodian supernatural drama film written and directed by Polen Ly.
 It stars Serak Savorn and Piseth Chhun.

-It had its world premiere at the 82nd Venice International Film Festival on 29 August 2025.
+The film had its world premiere in the Biennale College Cinema section of the 82nd Venice International Film Festival on 29 August 2025.
+It was also selected as the Cambodian entry for the Best International Feature Film at the 99th Academy Awards.

 Premise

 A guardian spirit of an abandoned cinema wanders the world, witnessing its brutality, and contemplates whether to become human again or remain a homeless ghost.